 Time to take action

-Enter Christine Shaddick, Cooper’s registered dietitian and lead support at Copeman Healthcare, a private healthcare centre focused on disease prevention, early detection and lifestyle change.
+Enter Christine Shaddick, Cooper’s registered dietitian and lead support at Copeman Healthcare, a comprehensive healthcare center focused on disease prevention, early detection and lifestyle change.
 After he was referred to her following a diagnosis of prediabetes in February 2015, Cooper received, for the first time, an education of the changes he needed to make, and why they would work.

 “After my first visit with Christine, everything about losing weight finally just clicked,” says Cooper.